1

 -

-Winter Care: Mulch around the base to protect roots from extreme cold.
+Winter Care: Mulch around base to protect roots in colder zones; avoid heavy pruning in winter -

 Share